 Barack Obama, the US president

-In keeping with Barack Obama's presidential campaign promise, the US has withdrawn its troops from Iraq and by the end of 2012 US spending in Iraq will be just five per cent of what it was at its peak in 2008.
+In keeping with Barack Obama's presidential campaign promise, the US has withdrawn its troops from Iraq and dramatically reduced its military spending.

-In a special two-part series, Fault Lines travels across Iraq to take the pulse of a country and its people after nine years of foreign occupation and nation-building.
+In a special two-part series, Fault Lines travels across Iraq to take the pulse of the country and its people after years of foreign occupation and nation-building.

-Correspondent Sebastian Walker first went to Baghdad in June 2003 and spent the next several years reporting un-embedded from Iraq.
-In the first part of this Fault Lines series, he returns and travels from Basra to Baghdad to find out what kind of future Iraqis are forging for themselves.
+In the first part of this series, Sebastian Walker returns to Baghdad and travels from Basra to the capital to find out what kind of future Iraqis are forging for themselves.